 For most aluminum products that require surface finishing, after chemical or electrochemical polishing, anodized with sulfuric acid solution can obtain a transparent oxide film.

-This kind of oxide film can absorb many kinds of organic dyes and inorganic dyes, so it has a variety of bright colors.
+This kind of oxide film can absorb many organic and inorganic dyes, so it has bright colors.
 This color film is both an anti-corrosion layer and a decorative layer.

 • As a hard wear layer

-Through hard anodizing of aluminum products, a thick and hard Al2O3 film can be obtained on the surface.
+Through hard anodizing of aluminum products, a hard and thick Al2O3 film can be formed on the surface.
 This film not only has high hardness and thickness, but also low roughness.
-In sulfuric acid or oxalic acid solution, a hard and thick oxide film can also be obtained on aluminum products by anodizing.
+In sulfuric acid or oxalic acid solution, a thick and hard oxide coating can also be formed on aluminum products by anodizing.

-The porous thick oxide film can store lubricating oil, so it can be effectively applied to aluminum products that work under friction, such as the engine cylinders and pistons of automobiles and tractors after being anodized, which can greatly improve their wear resistance.
+The porous thick oxide film can store lubricating oil, so it can be effectively applied to aluminum products that work under friction, such as engine cylinders and pistons in vehicles and tractors after anodizing, which can significantly improve their wear resistance.

 • As an electrical insulating layer

-Therefore, it has a certain effect on improving the electrical insulation of certain products.
-Anodizing can be used to prepare the dielectric layer of the capacitor, or aluminum oxide can be used to prepare an insulating layer on its surface.
+Therefore, it has some influence on enhancing the electrical insulation of certain products.
+We can use anodizing to prepare the capacitor’s dielectric layer, or aluminum oxide can be used to produce an insulating film.

 • As the bottom layer of the painting

-Due to the porosity and good adsorption capacity of the anodic oxide film, it can be used as the bottom layer of paint and other organic films, so that the paint film and organic film can be firmly combined with the product, thereby increasing its corrosion resistance.
+The anodic oxide film may be used as the bottom layer of paint and other organic films because of its porosity and strong adsorption capacity.
+This allows the paint and organic film to strongly connect with the product, boosting its corrosion resistance.

 • As the bottom layer of electroplating